feature-engine/feature_engine/docs/user_guide/discretisation/GeometricWidthDiscretiser.rst

 This discretisation technique is great when the distribution of the variable is right skewed.

+Note: this discretiser needs higher precision, because bins width could be very small.
+With smaller range of the binned values and/or higher number of bins, bigger precision values could be needed.

 The :class:`GeometricWidthDiscretiser()` works only with numerical variables.
 A list of variables to discretise can be indicated, or the discretiser will automatically select all numerical variables in the train set.